AKashyap86/godotBasics/README.md

 ---

-I like to follow a structure for my game folders-->

-Separate organized folders, like main scenes, then game elements and so on !
+I like to follow a structure for my game folders.
+Separate organized folders, like main scenes, then game elements, tiles, textures and so on !